jrybergDemo/testy-pester/README.md

       # Test setup (run the function)
    }

-   Context 'Test Case' { # Not required
+   Context 'Test Milieu' { # Not required

       It "Test Assertion" {
             # Should do something